EzeOnoky/Project-Base-Learning-7/README.md

 Executed Script
 sudo mount -t nfs -o rw,nosuid 172.31.86.229:/mnt/apps /var/www
 ```
 Note: the /var/www is located locally on our web server, while /mnt/apps is located remotely on our NFS.
-From my Web Server, i ran `df -h` cmd to confirm the mount was successful.
+So we target to connect our `/var/www` directory on our webserver with the `/mnt/apps` on NFS server.
+This is acheived by mounting the NFS server directory to the webserver directory  From my Web Server, i ran `df -h` cmd to confirm the mount was successful.

 ### 4 - I verified that NFS was mounted successfully by running `df -h`.
 I ensured that the changes will persist on Web Server after reboot: